Last Updated on: 27th December 2024, 12:33 pm

 Taste the Best of Santorini’s Cuisine

-In May, island restaurants and tavernas offer plenty of fresh seafood, authentic Greek specialties, and local wines all without peak season prices.
+In May, most restaurants and tavernas offer plenty of fresh seafood, authentic Greek specialties, and local wines at affordable prices.